 - All deeds, conveyances and other instruments in writing in relation to land (except for leases for any term not exceeding three years).
-These must be registered with the Land Registry or they will be null and void against any subsequent bona fide purchaser or mortgagee for valuable consideration of the same parcel of ground, tenement or premises. - Mortgages or certain types of charges created by a Hong Kong company or a registered non-Hong Kong company.
-These must be registered with the Companies Registry or the charges or mortgages will be void against the company's liquidator and creditors.
+These must be registered with the Land Registry or they will be null and void against any subsequent bona fide purchaser or mortgagee for valuable consideration of the same parcel of ground, tenement or premises (section 3(2), Land Registration Ordinance (Cap.
+128)). - Mortgages or certain types of charges created by a Hong Kong company or a registered non-Hong Kong company.
+These must be registered with the Companies Registry or the charges or mortgages will be void against the company's liquidator and creditors (section 337(4), CO).